UniversityRadioYork/ury-playd/README.md

 #### OS X

-All dependencies are available in [homebrew] - it is highly recommended that you use it!
+All dependencies are available in [homebrew].

+	URYs-Mac:ury-playd ury$ homebrew install cmake mpg123 libsndfile libuv sdl2

+_Note: URY does not actually have a Mac._

 #### Windows (Visual Studio 2015+)